mmorejon/microservices-docker-go-mongodb/docs/localhost.md

 ## Overview

-The Cinema project can be deployed in a single machine (localhost) using docker compose in order to know the behavior of microservices.
+The Cinema project can be deployed in a single machine (localhost) using Docker Compose V2.

 ## Index